PathologyDataScience/HistomicsML/docs/installation.rst

 * hmldb:0.10: a docker image for HistomcisML database.
 * docker-compose.yml: a file for defining and running docker containers.

 .. note:: Apache and Mysql servers on HistomicsML docker run on Port 80 and 3306 respectively.
-   If you already use the ports, you should stop the servers.
+   If you already use these ports, you should stop the servers.

 The HistomicsML docker can be run on any platform with the following steps: